INVESTOR HREDD PRECISION TOOLS

 Grievance Mechanisms

-10. No grievance mechanism at the scheme level and/or no requirement for a grievance mechanism in the certification standard
+10. No grievance mechanism at the initiative level and/or no requirement for a grievance mechanism in the standard

-11. No controls to ensure the effectiveness of the grievance mechanism in providing remedy
+11. No controls to ensure grievance mechanisms provide effective remedy

 Governance & accountability

-12. No or poor communication of the certification requirements to the chain of custody participants
+12. No or poor communication of the initiative standard and requirements to all stakeholders

-13. No process to suspend or withhold certification until corrective action plans are adopted and implemented
+13. No process to suspend or withhold membership or certification until corrective action plans are adopted and implemented

 14. Does not make information on audits, complaints, or compliance public